ShantanuK86/affinidi-capstone/README.md

 </div>

 ```
-## Other Data Points Requested from the Vault
+## Data Points Requested from the Vault
-- In addition to gender, the following data points are requested from the Vault:
+-  The following data points are requested from the Vault:
+  - Gender
   - Country name
   - Postal code